holoviz/param/doc/upgrade_guide.md

   - `param.parameterized.batch_watch`: use instead `batch_call_watchers`
   - `param.parameterized.recursive_repr`: no replacement
   - `param.parameterized.overridable_property`: no replacement
-- Parameterized `.param` namespace; many of these methods have been deprecated since version 1.12.0, however, this was just announced in the release notes and we realised many users missed them, sometimes even us included!
-They now all emit deprecation warnings when executed and are clearly marked as deprecated in the API reference:
+- Parameterized `.param` namespace; many of these methods have been deprecated since version 1.12.0, but because the deprecation was announced only in the release notes and not with runtime warnings, meany users have failed to realize the methods were deprecated, sometimes even us included!
+All these methods now emit deprecation warnings when executed and are now clearly marked as deprecated in the API reference:
   - `.param.set_default`: use instead `for k,v in p.param.objects().items(): print(f"{p.__class__.name}.{k}={repr(v.default)}")`
   - `.param._add_parameter`: use instead `.param.add_parameter`
   - `.param.params`: use instead `.param.values()` or `.param['param']`